play-co/tapjoy/README.md

-# Game Closure DevKit Plugin: TapJoy
+# Game Closure DevKit Plugin: Tapjoy

-TapJoy support is still in progress.
-In the meantime you can use this plugin as a starting point in case you want to integrate it yourself.
-Right now only the Android platform is working and only for analytics it does not show advertising.
+This plugin adds analytics support from the [Tapjoy service](http://tapjoy.com) for Android and iOS platforms.

 ## Usage